While many bat deterrents claim they are the most effective solution, most do not work.

 While the above deterrents may offer limited success, they are likely only temporary.
 Once you stop using the devices, bats will return.
 Exclusions are the most effective way to get rid of bats.

-Exclusions are techniques used to prevent wildlife from reentering your home.
+Exclusions are techniques used to prevent bats from entering your home.
 Rather than try to scare bats away, it is better to prevent a return.
 Wildlife experts can tell you the exact exclusions that will work for you.

 Their goal is to make wildlife view your property as less attractive and will keep moving to find better food, water, and shelter resources.